-EchoStar has a comprehensive marketing strategy designed to promote the EchoStar DBS System under the DISH Network-SM- brand name and distinguish itself from cable and other DBS providers.
-The first phase of the strategy is designed to build market awareness of the DISH Network-SM-, reinforce EchoStar's historical presence in the satellite industry and focus the market's attention on EchoStar's motto of "A Dish in Every Home."
+EchoStar has developed a comprehensive marketing strategy designed to promote the EchoStar DBS System under the DISH Network-SM- brand name and distinguish itself from cable and other DBS providers.
+The first phase of the strategy is designed to build market awareness of the DISH Network-SM-, reinforce EchoStar's historical presence in the satellite industry and focus the market's attention on EchoStar's goal of "A Dish in Every Home."

 EchoStar's marketing strategy includes national and regional broadcast and print advertising, promoting the benefits of the DISH Network-SM-, to support the initial nationwide product rollout.
-EchoStar has comprehensive dealer guides describing all aspects of the DISH Network-SM- and its integrated product lines (programming, hardware, financing and installation) were delivered to distributors during nationwide educational seminars.
+EchoStar has engaged a national advertising agency to develop, produce and place all radio, television and print advertising spots.
+The media campaign began in May 1996.
+In addition, comprehensive dealer guides describing all aspects of the DISH Network-SM- and its integrated product lines (programming, hardware, financing and installation) were delivered to distributors during nationwide educational seminars.
 EchoStar will continue offering a high level of retail support, and will provide comprehensive point of sale literature, product displays, demonstration kiosks and signage for retail outlets.
 EchoStar also provides a promotional channel as well as a programming subscription for in-store viewing.
 EchoStar's mobile sales and marketing team will visit retail outlets on a regular basis to reinforce training and ensure point-of-sale needs are quickly fulfilled.
-A DISH Network-SM- merchandise catalogue is also available for distributors to add to their promotional materials.
+A DISH Network-SM- merchandise catalogue will also be available for distributors to add to their promotional materials.

-EchoStar offers a commission program that it believes is competitive with that offered by other DTH digital operators.
+EchoStar offers a commission program that it believes is competitive with that offered by other DTH operators.
 The program pays qualified distributors and retailers a percentage of programming revenues generated by subscribers to whom they sell EchoStar Receiver Systems.
 Commissions will be earned by distributors and retailers over an extended period and will be paid regularly.

-Following the nationwide launch of service, EchoStar has continued to place national and regional broadcast and print advertisements, provide retail support and offer co-operative marketing campaigns with distributors on an ongoing basis.
+Following the nationwide launch of service, EchoStar has continued to place national and regional broadcast and print advertisements, provide retail support, and offer co-operative marketing campaigns with distributors on an ongoing basis.
 One channel of programming is provided on the DISH Network-SM- to educate subscribers on additional services and promotions.

-EchoStar is utilizing its existing nationwide network of independent distribution and retail stores and outlets to market and distribute EchoStar Receiver Systems and programming services to its target markets.
+EchoStar is utilizing its existing nationwide network of approximately 3,000 independent distributors and retailers to market and distribute EchoStar Receiver Systems and programming services to its target markets.
 EchoStar is also distributing EchoStar Receiver Systems through consumer electronics outlets under its own brand name.
 EchoStar also intends to expand into other, less traditional distribution channels.
 Based on its knowledge of these distribution channels from its marketing of C-band DTH products and services domestically over the last 15 years and its marketing of DBS products in Europe and the United States, EchoStar believes it will be able to optimize the marketing of its DBS products and services to distinguish itself from other DBS suppliers.